ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 In product development, agility is the ability to quickly shift focus or direction without needing to plan too far ahead.
 A smaller, more focused project is much easier to adapt than a large, rigid one.
 Just like turning a small object is easier than moving a massive one, agile teams can change direction quickly when they have fewer moving parts.

 To maintain this agility, it's important to have enough resources ready to make these changes as soon as needed.
-Organizations operating at full capacity often struggle because they can’t reallocate resources quickly enough.
+Organizations operating at full capacity often struggle because they can't reallocate resources quickly enough.
 This delays response times and makes it harder to shift direction.

 When teams are set up to pivot quickly—by working on manageable projects and keeping resources flexible—they can move faster and more confidently, even in uncertain environments.
-This short "turning radius" means you don’t need to plan everything in detail far into the future, because you can make quick adjustments as new information emerges.
+This short "turning radius" means you don't need to plan everything in detail far into the future, because you can make quick adjustments as new information emerges.
 This approach reduces the complexity of managing changes and allows teams to operate at a higher speed without losing control.

 ## Achieving Decentralized Control